aspose-barcode/Aspose.BarCode-Documentation/net/_index.md

 Why choose Aspose.BarCode for .NET to manage barcodes?
 First, Aspose.BarCode for .NET allows optimizing the barcode scanning engine to obtain a required trade-off between reading quality and speed.
 This means that you can enable recognizing even severely corrupted barcodes.
 Then, it is possible to customize various parameters of barcode appearance, such as background color, bar color, rotation angle, X-dimension, image quality, resolution, captions, size, and others.
-Moreover, Aspose.BarCode for .NET supports various symbologies and enables multiple barcode scanning and generating functions so that you can tailor barcode handling activities according to your business processes and needs.
+Moreover, Aspose.BarCode for .NET supports various symbologies and enables multiple barcode scanning and generating functions so that you can implement the barcode functionality required for your business processes and needs.

 {{% /alert %}}
 **Aspose.BarCode for .NET Resources**